FreeSplatter: Pose-free Gaussian Splatting for Sparse-view 3D Reconstruction: Introduction

-However, the sparsity of point cloud makes it a suboptimal representation for many downstream applications, \emph{e.g.}, novel view synthesis.
-In comparison, 3D Gaussian Splats (3DGS) can encode high-fidelity radiance fields and enable efficient view synthesis by augmenting point clouds with additional Gaussian attributes.
-We then ask, can we directly predict the ``Gaussian maps" from multi-view images to achieve both high-quality 3D modeling and instant camera pose estimation?
-In this work, we presents \textbf{FreeSplatter}, a feed-forward reconstruction framework that predicts per-pixel Gaussians from \textbf{uncalibrated} sparse-view images and estimates their camera parameters jointly, to say ``yes" to this question.
-The core of FreeSplatter is a scalable single-stream transformer architecture that maps multi-view image tokens into pixel-aligned Gaussian maps with simple self-attention layers, requiring no input camera poses, intrinsics, nor post-alignment steps.
-The predicted Gaussian maps serve as a high-fidelity and efficient 3D scene representation, while the Gaussian locations enable ultra-fast camera extrinsics and intrinsics estimation in mere seconds using off-the-shelf solvers.
+However, point clouds' inherent sparsity limits their utility for downstream applications like novel view synthesis.
+In contrast, 3D Gaussian Splats (3DGS) can encode high-fidelity radiance fields while enabling efficient rendering by augmenting point clouds with additional attributes.
+This raises the question: can we directly predict ``Gaussian maps" from multi-view images to achieve both high-quality 3D modeling and instant camera pose estimation?

+We introduce FreeSplatter, a feed-forward reconstruction framework that jointly predicts pixel-wise Gaussians from uncalibrated sparse-view images and estimates their camera parameters.
+At its core is a scalable streamlined transformer that maps multi-view image tokens into pixel-aligned Gaussian maps using simple self-attention layers—requiring no camera poses, intrinsics, or post-alignment.
+These Gaussian maps enable both high-fidelity scene representation and ultra-fast camera parameter estimation using off-the-shelf solvers~\cite{fischler1981random, hartley2003multiple, plastria2011weiszfeld}.

-The training and rendering efficiency of 3D Gaussians makes it possible to consider more complex scene-level reconstruction.
-We thus train two FreeSplatter variants on Objaverse~\citep{deitke2023objaverse} and a mixture of multiple scene datasets~\citep{yao2020blendedmvs, yeshwanth2023scannet++, reizenstein2021common} to handle object-centric and scene-level reconstruction scenarios, respectively.
-The two variants, denoted as \textbf{FreeSplatter-O} (object) and \textbf{FreeSplatter-S} (scene), share a common model architecture with $\sim$306 million parameters while making essential adjustments for task adaption.
-We conduct extensive experiments to demonstrate the superiority of FreeSplatter compared to prior sparse-view reconstruction methods in terms of reconstruction quality and pose estimation accuracy.
-To be highlighted, FreeSplatter-O outperforms previous \emph{pose-dependent} large reconstruction models by a large margin, while FreeSplatter-S achieves a pose-estimation accuracy on par with MASt3R~\citep{leroy2024grounding}, the upgraded version of DUSt3R, on ScanNet++ and CO3D benchmarks.
-Furthermore, we showcase the potential of FreeSplatter in enhancing the productivity of downstream applications, such as text/image-to-3D content creation.
+Leveraging the training and rendering efficiency of 3D Gaussians, we extend our approach to complex scene-level reconstruction by training two variants: FreeSplatter-O for object-centric reconstruction (trained on Objaverse~\cite{deitke2023objaverse}) and FreeSplatter-S for scene-level reconstruction (trained on mixed datasets~\cite{yao2020blendedmvs, yeshwanth2023scannet++, reizenstein2021common}).
+Both share a common architecture with task-specific adjustments.
+Our extensive experiments demonstrate FreeSplatter's superiority over existing methods in both reconstruction quality and pose estimation accuracy.
+Notably, FreeSplatter-O significantly outperforms several existing \emph{pose-dependent} large reconstruction models, while FreeSplatter-S achieves comparable or better pose estimation accuracy than state-of-the-art MASt3R~\cite{leroy2024grounding} across challenging benchmarks.
+We further demonstrate FreeSplatter's potential for enhancing 3D content creation pipelines through integration with multi-view diffusion models.